junebash/junebash.com/_posts/2020-09-30-type-erasure.md

 Now we're getting somewhere.
 We're "forwarding" requirements of the protocol (i.e., the `queryString` property and the `encode` method) to our wrapped input, so no more fatal errors.
 But the magic is again in the generics.

-Our box is now generic over the _Input_ of the query... but it subclasses from _that_ input's _Output_.
-So anywhere we might ask for an _AnyQueryBase<Person>, we could feed this Box any query where the output is Person, and use it in place of the Person base.
+Our box is now generic over the _Input_ of the query... but it subclasses from a base generic over _that_ input's _Output_.
+So anywhere we might ask for an `_AnyQueryBase<Person>`, we could feed this Box any query where the output is Person, and use it in place of the subclass.

 "So why don't we just use these two classes?" you might ask.
 "Why do we have to wrap it in yet _another_ class?"

-Essentially to make it easier for the the end user; I don't want to have to remember to never instantiate this base class, to use its signature all over but always instantiate only its subclass.
+Essentially, it's to make it easier for anyone using this API.
+I don't want to have to remember to never instantiate this base class, to use its signature all over but always instantiate only its subclass.
+Especially if we were to leave a codebase and come back, it would simply be harder to reason about and use if we're counting on us to remember that all or even read all the documentation that we left.
+So we're doing more work up front to save ourselves time and energy later, which I think is one of our primary duties as programmers.

 ## The Final Class